 Many of our providers accept Tricare, the insurance for military members and their families/dependents.
 We thank our military and their families for their service and are grateful for and humbled by the sacrifices they make on behalf of all civilians in our country.
-The Tricare contract is currently managed by Optum but will be transitioning to MHN later this year.
-We are preparing for the transfer so our providers who currently accept Tricare can provide continuity of care.
+Please visit our Find a Therapist page to see who currently takes Tricare.

-Active duty service members will always need a referral from their on-base PCP to see a provider off-base; please be sure to ask for a referral for the initial session (CPT code 90791) as well as ongoing sessions (CPT code 90837 for individual therapy).
-It will be at the discretion of the PCP how many sessions to refer but a standard starting place is 20 individual sessions.
+Active duty service members will always need a referral from their on-base PCP to see a provider off-base.
+Please be sure to ask for a referral for the initial session (CPT code 90791) as well as ongoing sessions (CPT code 90837 for individual therapy).
+It will be at the discretion of the PCP to decide how many sessions to refer but a standard starting place is 20 individual sessions.

-Active duty members will potentially need to have the provider periodically report back progress of therapy to someone in the medical community on base as well.
+Active duty members will potentially need to have the provider periodically report back the progress of therapy to someone in the medical community on base as well.
 Since client confidentiality and the client's therapeutic well-being is of paramount importance to us, we only report what is necessary for the continuation of treatment and for the active duty member to be able to function at his or her job.
-Please discuss this with us if this is of concern to you so we can see how we might be able to best help you.
-It is suggested that if you are doing family therapy, you do it through the dependent, usually the spouse or child(ren) to avoid the complexity of active duty member requirements.
+Please discuss this with us if this is of concern to you so we can see how we might be able to best help.
+It is suggested that if you are doing family therapy, you do it through the dependent (spouse or child(ren)) to avoid the complexity of active duty member requirements.

 Please note it is the client's responsibility to make sure the provider they choose is in-network and that they know their benefits and their financial obligations before setting the first appointment.